EKarton/RClone-Drive-WebUI/docs/Walkthrough.md

 ![pictures-list-page](screenshots/pictures-list-page.png)

-Side-note: it won't load all images in the browser; it only displays the images that are viewable on the viewport.
+Technical note: it won't load all images in the browser; it only displays the images that are viewable on the viewport.
 Moreover, it also caches viewed images.
 This ensures smoother scrolling experience and less bandwidth used.

 Clicking on a picture views the pictures in detail: